 John A. Deighton: Won a 2012 European Case Clearing House (ecch) Award in the Marketing category for his case "Dove: Evolution of a Brand" (HBS Case 508-047).

-John A. Deighton: Received the 2002 Robert B. Clarke Outstanding Educator Award from the Direct Marketing Education Foundation.
+John A. Deighton: Received the 2011 Edward N. Mayer Jr. Education Leadership Award from the Direct Marketing Educational Foundation (DMEF).